 Sealants: Sealant placement is an effective caries-preventive technique that should be considered on an individual basis.
-Sealants have been recommended on any adolescent tooth, primary or permanent, that is judged to be at risk for pit and fissure caries. ^{6,13,21-24} Caries risk may increase due to changes in patient habits, oral microflora, or physical condition, and unsealed teeth subsequently might benefit from sealant applications.
-24
+Sealants have been recommended for any tooth, primary or permanent, that is judged to be at risk for pit and fissure caries.
+6.12.24-27 Caries risk may increase due to changes in patient habits, oral microflora, or physical condition, and unsealed teeth subsequently might benefit from sealant applications.

 Recommendations: Adolescents at risk for caries should have sealants placed.
-An individual's caries risk may change over time; periodic reassessment for sealant need is indicated throughout adolescence.24
+An individual's caries risk may change over time; periodic reassessment for sealant need is indicated throughout adolescence.